realTimothyJLos/realTimothyJLos/README.md

 Currently, my focus lies in alternative markets within LegalTech and RegTech.
 This involves compliance considerations in areas such as crypto, blockchain, and cannabis, specifically in tracking and beneficial ownership.

-## FindYourSpirit - Connecting Hotels and Restaurants for an Enhanced Guest Experience

 I am currently working on **[Find Your Spirit]**(https://github.com/findyourspirit), an exciting project aimed at enhancing the guest experience by connecting hotels and restaurants through an open API.
 This initiative will enable seamless communication and collaboration between hospitality businesses, resulting in a more personalized and satisfying experience for guests.